 Build your skills for travelling tomorrow

 Travel is brilliant for learning new career skills, but there’s nothing to stop you getting started at home beforehand.
 If there is a particular skill you want to develop on your next trip, then why not do some groundwork ahead of time, whether by reading up or taking an online course.
 Here are some examples:

 Learn scuba theory

 Becoming qualified divers is one of the most fulfilling things we’ve done while travelling.
-PADI’s e-learning programme helps you start your scuba education.
+SDI’s e-learning programme helps you start your scuba education.

 Learn to blog